-Multiple sclerosis (MS) in children, otherwise known as Paediatric MS, generally refers to anyone under the age of 16 who has been diagnosed with the condition.
-MS is a disease of the central nervous system (your brain and your spinal cord).
+Multiple Sclerosis (MS) is a disease of the central nervous system (your brain and your spinal cord).
 The central nervous system cells are covered in a protective layer of fatty protein called the myelin sheath (a bit like the insulation on an electrical cable).
-It is believed that MS is a condition where the immune system turns on itself and attacks the nerve cells, damaging this protective sheath.
+MS is an auto-immune disease where the immune system gets confused and attacks the nerve cells, instead of attacking an infection or virus, damaging this protective sheath.
 This process is called demyelination.
-The demyelination disrupts the ‘messages’ being transmitted from and to the brain, causing them to slow down, become distorted or not get through at all.
+The effect of demyelination is to disrupt the ‘messages’ being transmitted from and to the brain, causing them to slow down, become distorted or not get through at all.

 Depending on where demyelination has happened in the brain or central nervous system, this will affect the signs and symptoms of MS. As with adults with MS, there are a wide variety of symptoms that a child could develop.
-Symptoms may include (1):
+Symptoms may include

 These are taken to rule out other conditions that may have symptoms that are very similar to MS.

 This scan is used to identify any areas of the brain or spinal cord that may have damage.
 An MRI scanner consists of a large doughnut-shaped magnet with a tunnel in the centre, which along with radio waves is used to take pictures of the brain or spine.
 This allows clinicians to see clearly if damage has occurred.
 Sometimes a contrast dye is used intravenously during the scan; this allows clinicians to see clearly if damage has occurred.
 As the scan needs a child to lie very still to get a clear image, it can be conducted under a general anaesthetic.
 If this causes any anxiety or distress you may wish to speak to your clinicians and ask to be able to see the scanner and have the procedure explained in full beforehand.